hashicorp/terraform-provider-azurerm/website/docs/r/storage_data_lake_gen2_path.html.markdown

 * `storage_account_id` - (Required) Specifies the ID of the Storage Account in which the Data Lake Gen2 File System should exist.
 Changing this forces a new resource to be created.

 * `resource` - (Required) Specifies the type for path to create.
 Currently only `directory` is supported.

+* `owner` - (Optional) Specifies the Object ID of the Azure Active Directory User to make the owning user.

+* `group` - (Optional) Specifies the Object ID of the Azure Active Directory Group to make the owning group.

+* `ace` - (Required) One or more `ace` blocks as defined below to specify the entries for the ACL for the path.

+---

+An `ace` block supports the following:

+* `scope` - (Optional) Specifies whether the ACE represents an `access` entry or a `default` entry.
+Default value is `access`.

+* `type` - (Required) Specifies the type of entry.
+Can be `user`, `group`, `mask` or `other`.

+* `id` - (Optional) Specifies the Object ID of the Azure Active Directory User or Group that the entry relates to.
+Only valid for `user` or `group` entries.

+* `permissions` - (Required) Specifies the permissions for the entry in `rwx` form.
+For example, `rwx` gives full permissions but `r--` only gives read permissions.

+More details on ACLs can be found here: https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-access-control#access-control-lists-on-files-and-directories

 ~> **NOTE:** The Storage Account requires `account_kind` to be either `StorageV2` or `BlobStorage`.
 In addition, `is_hns_enabled` has to be set to `true`.